spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 ## Azure

-The simplest way to connect to an AKS cluster in Azure is using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/){: rel="nofollow"} to automatically add credentials to your kubeconfig.
-To do this your stack needs to use a custom runner image with the Azure CLI installed, and needs to run two _before init_ hooks:
+The simplest way to connect to an AKS cluster in Azure is using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) to automatically add credentials to your kubeconfig.
+To do this your stack needs to use a custom runner image with the [Azure CLI](https://github.com/Azure/azure-cli) and [kubelogin](https://github.com/Azure/kubelogin) installed, and needs to run some _before init_ hooks to authenticate with your cluster.
+Depending on your exact use-case, you may need to use slightly different commands.

-- `az login` - logs into the Azure CLI.
-- `az aks get-credentials` - adds credentials for your cluster to the kubeconfig file.

-Depending on your exact use-case, you may need to use slightly different versions of the `az login` command.
 This guide outlines two main scenarios.

 !!! info
     Please note that both examples assume that your stack has an `$AKS_CLUSTER_NAME` and `$AKS_RESOURCE_GROUP` environment variable configured containing the name of the AKS cluster and the resource group name of the cluster respectively.